 Posted on Oct 28, 2019

-This month, still reeling from a ransomware attack that compromised data and halted city operations, officials in Baltimore voted to purchase $20 million in cyber risk insurance.
-Among other items, the city’s new insurance underwriting will cover any disruptions to city networks, business interruption costs, digital data recovery, and a team to investigate attacks.
+In 2019, still reeling from a ransomware attack that compromised data and halted city operations, officials in Baltimore voted to purchase $20 million in cyber risk insurance.
+Among other items, the city’s new insurance underwriting covers any disruptions to city networks, business interruption costs, digital data recovery, and a team to investigate attacks.